Day 4: 24 Insights in 24 Days 2018 New Year Marathon

 The class exceeded our expectations!
 Besides getting a chance to see the Dolby Vision workflow in action AT Dolby (as well as seeing the Pulsar in action) and talk to their in-house colorist, over 5 or 6 intensive hours we learned a ton about the Dolby Vision delivery and encoding pipeline, Dolby Vision theater setup and more.
 It was a great experience.

-Still excited about that trip, I thought it’d be a good time to dive right back in and continue our free series on Dolby Vision grading.
+Still excited about that trip, it’s the perfect time to dive right back in and continue our free series on Dolby Vision grading.

-In Part 1, we took a look at the essential setup, gear, and overall Dolby Vision Workflow, but we stopped short of looking in depth at the real power of Dolby Vision – trimming for SDR and active metadata.
+In Part 1, you looked at the essential setup, gear, and overall Dolby Vision Workflow, but I stopped short of looking in depth at the real power of Dolby Vision – trimming for SDR and active metadata.

-In this installment (Part 2), we take a closer look at:
+In this installment (Part 2), you learn about:

 - Dolby Vision client monitoring